margined-protocol/example-vault/README.md

 represent a share of the vault.

 [Vaultenator][1] is based on traits and this minimal vault implements some of these traits and uses the defaults for others.
-The example vault showcases a minimal implementation whilst using default implementations for standard functionality.
 Implementers are free to add their own implementations of any of these traits should functionality differ.

 | Trait        | Default? | Implementation  |
 | ------------ | -------- | --------------- |